 It is highly recommended to set off on a full-day jeep safari in order to get the most success from your safari.
 Usually spotting leopards is the expectation of most visitors and you are well on your way to realising it on a full-day Yala safari.

 SRI LANKA BLACK LEOPARD

 You will be able to mark the sighting of a black leopard in your wildlife checklist that you maintain on your Sri Lanka safari.
-The existence of Sri Lankan black leopard in the jungle is confirmed by the wildlife department of Sri Lanka after 11 years.
+The existence of a Sri Lankan black leopard in the jungle is confirmed by the wildlife department of Sri Lanka after 11 years.

-The Sri Lankan black leopard believed to be extinct since 2009 as it was not sighted in the jungle.
+The Sri Lankan black leopard is believed to be extinct since 2009 as it was not sighted in the jungle.
 The previous last black leopard was recorded in 2009 in Deniyaya and by the time of discovery, it was dead due to the wounds caused by a trap.

 However, the wildlife department has been able to discover a family of a black leopard (Female, male and 2 cubs) on 26th October 2019 during the present island-wide survey on Sri Lankan panther.